ppaschos/management-1/docs/area-coordinators.md

 - 2017-09-06 - Outreach and Operations (Kyle Gross and Rob Quick)

-#### 2016 and earlier
+#### Earlier Meetings

 Information about earlier Area Coordinator meetings are on [a separate archive page](ac-meeting-archive).
-Meetings notes prior to 20 September 2017 were contained in the old OSG TWiki and are no longer available online.
+Meeting notes prior to 20 September 2017 were contained in the old OSG TWiki and are no longer available online.